-When you pay for hosting, you’re basically renting space on a computer to power your website and make it available to visitors from around the world.
+What a hosting company does for your website, is that it provides space on a computer to power your website and make it available to visitors from around the world.

 If you choose a website builder like Squarespace and Wix, those services already include hosting in their prices, so you won’t need to pay anything else.

 However, if you use self-hosted software like WordPress, or other free content management systems like Joomla or Drupal, you’ll eventually need to purchase your own hosting to install and run that software.

 When you’re just getting started, free hosting is available from a number of hosting companies, with 000webhost being arguably the best one.
 Unfortunately, all free hosting comes with significant limitations.
 It’s fine for a proof-of-concept type of project or to have a personal online journal, but for any kind of serious website or a site that’s intended to stay online long-term, you’re better off with investing a small amount into a cheap hosting plan.